HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 About the Haworthia and Haworthiopsis

-Haworthias and Haworthiopsis are dainty succulent houseplants and are frequently compared and confused with Aloes, and Gasteria plants.
-This is hardly surprising since they're all members of the Asphodeloideae family.
+Haworthias and Haworthiopsis are petite succulent houseplants often compared to Aloes, and Gasteria.
+This comparison is no surprise as they're all members of the Asphodeloideae family.
 However, unlike Aloes, Haworthias and Haworthiopsis are almost always small and slow growing plants.

 They don't need much maintenance or care and can go many weeks without water if required.
-They also tend to look brilliant in unusual containers or interesting soil mixes.
+They also truly shine in unusual containers or interesting soil mixes.

 Mature Haworthiopsis limifolia with lots of offsets in white planter

-While Haworthias and Haworthiopsis are normally small plants, they can still make a huge impact after several years.
+While Haworthias and Haworthiopsis are normally bought as small plants, they can still create a striking presence after a few years of growth.

 Some of the more commonly found ones are described below.

-H. limifolia has ridged and normally more triangular chunky firm shaped leaves.
+H. limifolia has firm, chunky leaves that are ridged and usually triangular.
 They have prominent solid ridges that line the outside of the leaves (last picture in the gallery and the first plant in the photo below).

 Perhaps the most popular varieties are H. attenuata and H. fasciata, both are commonly known as the Zebra Cactus.

-The white wart-like tubercles cover the back of the leaves often in a stripy arrangement resembling a Zebra stripe pattern (the first photo in the article above and the middle plant in the photo below).
+The white wart-like tubercles cover the back of the leaves often in a stripy arrangement resembling a Zebra stripe pattern (the photo at the start of the article and the middle plant in the photo below).

 A lot to take in? - There are a huge number of varieties out there to buy.
 If you're not sure what you want (or already own), check out our photo gallery.
 You can also share a photo of your plant in the comments below.